“We have to go back. I forgot something,” I said, as we were pulling out of our driveway, toward Vermilion.

 Realities of traveling with children

 It’s tiring, guys.
 Why in the hell do I think I can this?
 Every so often (and it feels SO often), one or both kids will hit some sort of developmental milestone and all hell breaks loose.
-One such developmental milestone hit the morning we were headed out and lasted the whole trip.
+Of course, a developmental milestone seemingly hit the morning we were headed out and lasted the whole trip.
 It wasn’t quite as tough as our first roadtrip with kids, at least.
 On top of that, I punished myself with the last minute planning and I knew it was likely something would be forgotten.
-My husband went back to the house, I did what needed to be done, and the crisis was averted.
+We wet back to the house.
+I did what needed to be done and the crisis was averted.

 We loved Main Street Beach.
 It’s a fairly busy beach, but it wasn’t packed.
 The beach is a fine sand with rocks collecting along the wave break line.
 Once you step past that, the bottom is sandy again.
-The rocks are fairly smooth and don’t hurt to walk on.
-Unless you burn the bottoms of you feet on the hot asphalt walking to and from the car because you didn’t bring the toys the first time.
+The smooth rocks don’t hurt to walk on.
+Unless you burn the bottoms of your feet on the hot asphalt walking to and from the car because you didn’t bring the toys the first time.
+Or wear shoes.
 When that happens, the rocks are pretty uncomfortable.
 I may or may not know from experience.

 The water is shallow for a long way out.
 Once my kids realized they could walk in and out of the water on their own, there was no stopping them.
-It was glorious.
-It was harmonious.
-It tired them the heck out!
-It was awesome and relaxing playtime for the adults, too.
+It was glorious and harmonious and everything I want in a vacation.
+The kids got tired out and it was an awesome, relaxing time for the adults, too.

 There are several wonderful little shops, a pier on the beach, and a train viewing area a few blocks away from the lake.

 Have you made a trip that surprised you with its awesomeness?
-Was it a lesser known destination?
+Is it a lesser known destination?